 Most importantly, managers are responsible for the individual and collective success of their salespeople.
 Rallying reps to hit their quota is no easy task, especially when every team member is motivated by different things.

-If you want to succeed in this role, adopt the three key habits of great sales managers and schedule your week wisely.
+If you want to succeed in this role, adopt these key habits of great sales managers and schedule your week wisely.

 What does a sales manager do?